Cyan4973/xxHash/cli/xxhsum.1.md

 * `-h`, `--help`:
   Displays help and exits

-### The following options are useful only when verifying checksums (-c):
+### The following options are useful only when using lists in *FILE* (-c and -g):

 * `-c`, `--check` *FILE*:
   Read xxHash sums from *FILE* and check them

+* `-g`, `--generate` *FILE*:
+  Read filenames from *FILE* and generate hashes for them.
+  Valid *FILE*s have one filename per line, which can include embedded spaces, etc with no need for quotes, escapes, etc.
+  Note that a line commencing with '\\' will enable the convention used in the encoding of filenames against output hashes, whereby subsequent \\\\, \n and \r seqeuences are converted to the single character 0x5C, 0x0A and 0x0D respectively.

 * `-q`, `--quiet`:
-  Don't print OK for each successfully verified file
+  Don't print OK for each successfully processed line of *FILE*

 * `--strict`:
-  Return an error code if any line in the file is invalid, not just if some checksums are wrong.
+  Return an error code if any line in *FILE** is invalid, not just if some checksums are wrong.
   This policy is disabled by default, though UI will prompt an informational message